mjordan/islandora_workbench_docs/docs/preparing_data.md

 That's all you need to do.
 Every time Workbench runs, it fetches the CSV content of the spreadsheet and saves it to a local file in the directory named in your `input_directory` configuration option, and from that point onward in its execution, uses the locally saved version of the spreadsheet.
 The default filename for this CSV file is `google_sheet.csv` but you can change it if you need to by including the `google_sheets_csv_filename` option in your configuration file, e.g., `google_sheets_csv_filename: my_filename.csv`.

 Islandora Workbench fetches a new copy of the CSV data every time it runs (even with the `--check` option), so if you make changes to the contents of that local file, the changes will be overwritten with the data from the Google spreadsheet the next time you run Workbench.
-If you don't want to overwrite your local copy of the data, rename the local CSV file manually before running Workbench, and update the `input_csv` option in your configuration file accordingly.
+If you don't want to overwrite your local copy of the data, rename the local CSV file manually before running Workbench, and update the `input_csv` option in your configuration file to use the name of the CSV file you copied.

-An advantage of this constant refreshing of the CSV data is that you can delete all the rows from the Google spreadsheet, repopulate them with new data, and use the same configuration later (or, at least use the same `input_csv` URL).
+!!! note
+    Using a Google Sheet is currently the fastest and most convenient way of managing CSV data for use with Islandora Workbench.
+Since Sheets saves changes in realtime, and since Workbench fetches a fresh copy of the CSV data every time you run it, it's easy to iterate over changes in your CSV data by making changes to your data in Sheets, running Workbench (don't forget to use `--check` to identify any problems!), seeing the effects of your changes, [rolling back your nodes](/islandora_workbench_docs/rolling_back/), tweak your data in Sheets, and start a new cycle.

+    If you are focused on perfecting your metadata an not media during this iterative process, you can save even more time by skipping the creation of media by including `nodes_only: true` in your configuration file.

 Note that: